-Justin Stum, MS, LMFT BSP – Licensed Therapist and Counselor
+Justin Stum, MS, LMFT – Licensed Therapist and Counselor

 Owner/Clinical Director – Justin Stum Consulting

 Education & Clinical Training

 Find out why working with Justin is different.
 Find out here.

 Read 60+ articles written by Justin about emotional health.